-Gobi Desert in the south, responding sensitively to climatic, ecological and anthropogenic disturbances.
-Water availability is the key factor that determines, where forest patches can exist within this ecotonelandscape.
+The forest-steppe in central Mongolia is an ecotone at the transition between the Siberian Taiga in the north and the Gobi Desert in the south, responding sensitively to climatic, ecological and anthropogenic disturbances.
+Water availability is the key factor that determines, where forest patches can exist within this ecotone.
 Climate change is a major threat for the forest-steppe due to aggravated drought stress (Allen et al., 2010).
 In Mongolia, intensified summer droughts became more frequent over the last century (Batima et al., 2005; Dashkhuu et al., 2015).
-Siberian larch (Larix sibirica Ledeb.), which is the dominant tree species in the Mongolian forest-steppe, suffers from these intensified droughts (Dulamsuren et al., 2010; Chenlemuge et al., 2015).
+Siberian larch (Larix sibirica Ledeb.), which is the dominant tree species in the Mongolian forest-steppe, suffers from these intensified droughts (Dulamsuren et al., 2009; 2010; 2011; Chenlemuge et al., 2015b; 2015a).
 Furthermore, summer droughts increase the risk of fires that disturb the vegetation structure in forests and reduce the size of the forest patches (Kharuk et al., 2008).
 This causes a negative effect on the forest microclimate, which in turn intensifies the sensitivity of the forest to drought stress (Khansaritoreh et al., 2017a).
 In addition to fire, also human impact affects the structure of the forest stands.
-Logging and forest pasture reduce the forest size, open the forest stand and hamper post-disturbance forest regrowth (Khishigjargal et al., 2013; Tsogtbaatar, 2013; Dulamsuren et al., 2014).
+Logging and forest pasture reduce the forest size, open the forest stand and hamper post-disturbance forest regrowth (Hilbig, 1987; Khishigjargal et al., 2013; Tsogtbaatar, 2013; Dulamsuren et al., 2014).

-Meltwater from the active layer above permafrost patches increases the soil-water availability and can thus support the survival of trees during drought events in summer (Sugimoto et al., 2002; Ishikawa et al., 2005; Churakova et al., 2016).
-Permafrost in Mongolia is discontinuous and is mainly limited toespecially occurs under large forests.
+Meltwater from the active layer above permafrost patches increases the soil water availability and can thus support the survival of trees during drought events in summer (Sugimoto et al., 2002; Ishikawa et al., 2005; Churakova et al., 2016).
+Permafrost in Mongolia is discontinuous and is mainly limited to forests.
 However, climate change is currently reducing the area of permafrost in Mongolia (Sharkhuu and Sharkhuu, 2012).
-After forest disturbance by fire or logging, permafrost degrades and may only reconstitute under certain conditions (Klinge et al., 2021).
-The loss of this additional water
+After forest disturbance by fire or logging, permafrost degrades and may only reconstitute under certain conditions (Klinge et al., submitted).
+The loss of this additional water source leads to enhanced stress of trees during droughts.